GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A large number of questions to the GMT-Help mailing list are related to these rendering issues, showing that something as seemingly straightforward as incorporating a PostScript file into a document is a far from trivial exercise.
-This Appendix will show how to include GMT graphics into documents and how to achieve the best quality results.
+This Chapter will show how to include GMT graphics into documents and how to achieve the best quality results.

 Making GMT Encapsulated PostScript Files